Search and order online

 The video is sped up 30 times.
 It shows Thomas preparing for an oxygen-monitoring session.
 Thomas wears a mask that measures the amount of oxygen absorbed for 20 to 50 minutes at a time.
 During the session Thomas is not allowed to move but can watch a film or read a book.

 The ENERGY experiment lasts 11 days and looks at the energy expenditure of astronauts during a long spaceflight.
-It is a complicated experiment that started, before Thomas’ spaceflight and will continue when he is back on Earth. during and after flight.
+It is a complicated experiment that started before Thomas’ spaceflight and will continue when he is back on Earth.
 Many physiology experiments run like this so researchers can record the differences between living on Earth and in space.

 Thomas has to eat a specific menu for the first two days of this experiment and then for the next nine days register everything he eats with bar codes so scientists know exactly what he eats.